bbauska/css-mastering-css/README.md

 > CSS MarqueeMenu plugin.

-### CHAPTER SUMMARY {#chapter-summary-3 .unnumbered}
+### CHAPTER SUMMARY

-> In this chapter, we looked at various CSS plugins.
-It improves the
-> coding functionality by adding these to your plugins.
+In this chapter, we looked at various CSS plugins.
+It improves the coding functionality by adding these to your plugins.

-# Appraisal {#appraisal .unnumbered}
+# Appraisal

-> If you want to be a front end developer, you should have a good qual-
-> ity book, which makes you the developer from scratch to advance.
-We
-> believe, nowadays the development is on the peek.
-You might have seen
-> that many biggest companies start their work from scratch by
-> developing new technologies.
-They all start learning and implementing
-> them in their products.
-So first, with time, the fundamentals of front
-> end development skills include only some web technologies like HTML,
-> CSS, JavaScript, and many more.
-You can now extend their functionality
-> by using the third parties packages.
-Second, the world of technology
-> is constantly changing.
-With the growing demand of technologies to
-> provide the effective code product, various companies introduce all
-> the new technologies.
->
+If you want to be a front end developer, you should have a good qual- ity book, which makes you the developer from scratch to advance.
+We believe, nowadays the development is on the peek.
+You might have seen that many biggest companies start their work from scratch by developing new technologies.
+They all start learning and implementing them in their products.
+So first, with time, the fundamentals of front end development skills include only some web technologies like HTML, CSS, JavaScript, and many more.
+You can now extend their functionality by using the third parties packages.
+Second, the world of technology is constantly changing.
+With the growing demand of technologies to provide the effective code product, various companies introduce all the new technologies.

-> To make or look at your website, we use HTML with CSS.
-Basically, CSS
-> is used to design any page or website.
+To make or look at your website, we use HTML with CSS.
+Basically, CSS is used to design any page or website.

->
-> CSS makes the front end of a website clean and it also creates a great
-> user experience.
-Without CSS, websites could be less attractive to
-> others.
-In addition to layout and format, CSS is only responsible for
-> font color and so on.
+CSS makes the front end of a website clean and it also creates a great user experience.
+Without CSS, websites could be less attractive to others.
+In addition to layout and format, CSS is only responsible for font color and so on.

 -   CSS helps to keep the informational content of a document separate.